Skip to main content

 • SS: Not usually associated with an increased risk of disease.
 May be associated with an offspring risk, depending on the partner’s genotype.

-• SZ: Serum A1AT levels are usually below the protective threshold value, which means that these individuals are at increased risk of developing emphysema and chronic bronchitis, especially if they are smokers.
-May be associated with an offspring risk, depending on the partner’s genotype.
+• SZ: Serum A1AT levels are usually below the protective threshold value, which means that these individuals are at 60% increased risk of developing early onset chronic obstructive pulmonary disease and an increased risk of liver disease.

-• ZZ: Individuals with this genotype have serum A1AT levels that are approximately 10%–20% below the norm and are at high risk of developing both lung and liver disease.
+• ZZ: Individuals with this genotype have serum A1AT levels that are approximately 10%–20% of the normal level and are at high risk of developing both lung and liver disease.
 This genotype is present in 95% of individuals with clinical manifestations of AATD.

 Diagnosis